AliNisarAhmed/my-notes/AWS/Dev-Assoc/6-AWS-KMS.md

 Whenever you think of data encryption in AWS, think of AWS KMS

-- CMK - Customer Master key
+- CMK - Customer Master key (separate from customer managed key)
     - serves as master/root key
     - can encrypt data up to 4kb
     - use envelope encryption for >4kb
+        - Encrypt plaintext data with a data key and then encrypt the data key with a top-level plaintext master key
     - 3 types
         - Customer managed CMK
             - charged monthly